 Management Committee & Next Generation team

 Waveney & Blyth Arts is run by a Management Committee who meet monthly.
-The voting members are our Chair – Genevieve Rudd, Vice Chair – Melinda Appleby, Secretary – Jo Butcher, Treasurer – Katie Ferdinand, and up to 2 Local Co-ordinators representing each of the W&BA areas.
+The members include our Chair: Genevieve Rudd, Vice Chair: Melinda Appleby, Secretary: Jo Butcher, independent financial advisor: Greg Tebble, and up to 2 Local Co-ordinators representing each of the W&BA areas.
 Our programme is developed by this Committee, and led by local volunteers, writers, artists, historians, ecologists and residents.

-Within this Committee, a Next Generation team was founded and voted in at the 2019 AGM made up of Genevieve Rudd, Hatty Lieth, Jo Butcher and Katie Ferdinand.
+Within this Committee, a Next Generation team was founded and voted in at the 2019 AGM made up of Genevieve Rudd, Hatty Leith and Jo Butcher.
 The team are developing a succession strategy and vision for W&BA, including developing the aims and objectives, management committee composition, constitution, and a new look for the annual sculpture event and Celebrate programme.
 They are building upon 10 years of W&BA work supported by experienced long-term and founding members Nicky Stainton, Greg Tebble, Simon Raven and Netta Swallow in a mentoring capacity.